chomphuthip/dork_parser/README.md

-Simple tool to generate web pages from google search queries.
+Simple tool to generate web pages from Google search queries.

 To be used in a Google Dork honeypot.